I'm always excited to take on new projects and collaborate with innovative minds.

 netstat -a -n -o | findstr :8080

-FastAPI port number configurable using a .env
+FastAPI port number configurable using a .env file and config.py

 FastApi/